telerik/reporting-docs/getting-started/installation/security-best-practices.md

 # Security Best Practices

 The article recommends general and reporting-specific security practices for embedding Telerik Reporting in custom projects.
-It is not a complete security guidance and may be regarded as a necessary but not as sufficient for keeping your applications secure.
+It may be regarded as necessary but not sufficient for keeping your applications secure.
+It doesn't claim to be a complete security guidance.

 ## General Security Considerations